 1. Sport and Physical Activity

 3. Countryside Service

 SLC provided the Council with procurement support including market engagement, contract documentation and managing bidder clarifications.

 The result was a number of high quality bids ultimately resulting in the best placed operator for each Lot.
 The Sport and Physical Activity services are managed by GLL, Whisby Natural World Centre and the Arts Services by Lincs Inspire, a local trust and the Countryside Service by Hill Holt Wood a local social enterprise.

 The Council will make transformational contract savings of over £7.5 million over 10 years with the leisure facilities moving from subsidy to surplus. in the future, including a costed implementation plan with timeframes.

 The Sport and PA Strategy, produced by SLC, was the key strategic document to enable the realignment of the new sports and culture contract.
-The options appraisal for the National Centre and realignment of the leisure and sports lots were sensitive and emotive projects which were handled extremely professionally.
-SLC are also very engaging with elected members which has been demonstrated in key consultation events.
-They are very experienced at facilitating large groups of stakeholders from professional bodies and engaging with statutory agencies.
-Extremely knowledgeable of the leisure and cultural sector.
+The options appraisal for the National Centre and reorganisation of the previous contract into 4 Lots were sensitive and emotive projects which were handled extremely professionally.

 Karen Bradford, Deputy Chief Executive

 North Kesteven District Council (April 2018)

 MORE CASE STUDIES